+Antagonists Ultimately, I judged that a more nuanced view was required.
+I needed to stick by his original Beliefs and let the players deal with their own reactions among themselves.
 When the time came to confront the wizard, the players were deeply divided.
 One group wanted vengeance, the other wanted reconciliation.
 I pounced on the divisive atmosphere in the group.
 I had the Storm King raise a flag of truce so they could discuss the situation.
 Were they at war or was something else afoot?
 Just prior to that scene, my understanding of Chu had crystallized.
 He was a survivor, not a visionary or a savant.
 He wanted to ensure that he was protected, fed and could practice his art unopposed.
-Over a decade ago he'd been summoned to a war council of wizards and made a soldier.
+Over a decade ago, he'd been summoned to a war council of wizards and made a soldier.
 He wanted to return to his roots and study these wondrous secrets.
-He'd seen all his friends, colleagues and rivals die.
+He'd seen all of his friends, colleagues and rivals die.
 His own secret library was razed in the fighting.
 The lands that supported him revolted.
 Every ploy and aim was crushed.
 He was tired.
 He didn't want to die like the rest, but neither did he want to fight.
 I also decided that he would cop to all of the evil acts he'd committed.
-But in doing so, I knew that I could destroy some illusions--he didn't create the Storm, he never summoned demons.
+But in doing so, I knew that I could destroy some illusions-he didn't create the Storm, he never summoned demons.
 The players themselves did those things.
 He merely profited from these events.
 In the final moments of the campaign, this villain manifested before me.
 He was not the swaggering automaton of destruction I had originally envisaged.
 He was a small, tired man, radiating power.
-His old battle robes lost long ago, he dressed in finery.
+His old battle robes long lost, he dressed in finery.
 His fingers, ears and neck were laden with enchanted jewelry.
 He carried no weapon, wore no armor.

-He met the players (ostensibly) alone in a wheel-shaped chamber in a vast, abandoned citadel tower--a crossroads both literal and metaphorical.

-The wizard hunter and the martial master characters could not be disarmed, so I bid all the characters to come armed they were.
+He met the players (ostensibly) alone in a wheel-shaped chamber in a vast, abandoned citadel tower-a crossroads literal and metaphorical.
+The wizard hunter and the martial master characters could not be disarmed, so I bid all the characters to come armed as they were.
 What did it matter now?
 They demanded Chu come and stand trial for his crimes.
 He scoffed.
 They wanted a Duel of Wits, but I declined the stakes.
 I would accept a Duel, but not under those terms.
 I made it clear in the ensuing conversation that he was not trying to end the Storm.
 He even said, "Why would I do that?
 It protects me."
 This was a shocking revelation for the players.